aymn77pro/HW_week2_day4_classes/README.md

 ----
 ## Part I
 Create a simple system for College.
-Create classes for Course, Professor and Student.<br /> Course can have only one professor and many student
+Create classes for Course, Professor and Student.
+Course can have only one professor and students

 ### Course
 Attributes: CourseName, number_of_lectures, students, professor.<br />